lukaswhite/task_monitor/README.md

 monitor.history.add(execution);
 ```

-> The `TaskExecution` class can load from, and export to JSON
+> The `TaskExecution` class can load from, and export to JSON too.

 To make this easier, each task has an auto-generated unique ID you could use as a primary key if you wish.